 After taking couple after couple through the building process, I have seen relationships grow, strengthen and thrive right before my eyes.
 I decided to sit down with one of those strengthened couples, to get some insights into what the experience is really like building a house together.

-At first glance Jonathan & Meghan Socko pass the millennial homebuyer eye test.
-They are young professionals, full of energy, fresh perspectives with a very distinct, yet flexible style.
-After being married only a couple months they decided to take on the task of building their first home.
+At first glance, Jonathan & Meghan Socko pass the millennial home buyer eye test.
+They are young professionals, full of energy, and fresh perspectives with a very distinct, yet flexible style.
+After being married only a couple of months they decided to take on the task of building their first home.

 Why did you all decide to build a house together as your first home?

 “While browsing all the typical websites, we noticed that just about every house we saw had something that at least one of us did not like or that we would want to change once we moved in.
 This is ultimately going to be the home where we start a family and raise children in.
 The idea of us being the first ones to create those memories in the home was another huge selling point.”